swfiua/gotu/docs/abhot.rst

 of gravity, and much of the book focusses on quantum effects and notes similarities between the event horizon of a black hole and the big bang singularity.

-Both Hoyle and Hawking have chapters entitled, "The Expanding Universe".

 Hawking asks four questions regarding the origin of the universe::